dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ImageClassification_Binary/README.md

 ## Understanding the problem

 Image classification is a computer vision problem.
 Image classification takes an image as input and categorizes it into a prescribed class.
-This sample shows a .NET Core console application that trains a custom deep learning model using transfer learning, a pretrained image classification TensorFlow model and the ML.NET Image Classification API to classify images of concrete surfaces as cracked or uncracked.
+This sample shows a .NET Core console application that trains a custom deep learning model using transfer learning, a pretrained image classification TensorFlow model and the ML.NET Image Classification API to classify images of concrete surfaces into one of two categories, cracked or uncracked.

 ![](docs/images/sdnet2018decksamples.png)